 Draw and Insert a Line in Excel

-Earlier back in days, if we needed to draw a certain shape in a document it was done by a drawing program.
+Earlier, if we needed to draw a particular shape in a document, it was done by a drawing program.
 The program was separate from the software itself.
-In this way, the software was dependent on the drawing program if there need to be any connections drawn out.
+In this way, the software was dependent on the drawing program if there needed to be any connections drawn out.

-But now in Microsoft Excel, it is easier to draw shapes of any size or desire.
-We can draw a circle, a line, a rectangle or any shape we want.
+But now, in Microsoft Excel, it is easier to draw shapes of any size or desire.
+So, for example, we can draw a circle, a line, a rectangle, or any shape.

 How to Insert/Draw a Line in Excel?

 Excel has provided us with the tools required to insert a line or shape or draw a shape in it, rather than depending upon any other third program.
-It has its own variety of shapes which can be used as the situation requires.
+In addition, it has a variety of shapes that we can use as the situation requires.

-One of the shapes is Line.
-The line is a collection of points which extends in both directions and it can be used to form certain shapes such as square or rectangle, or it can just be a straight line which has an infinite ending to its both ends.
+One of the shapes is a “Line.”
+The line is a collection of points that extends in both directions.
+We can use it to form certain shapes, such as squares or rectangles, or it can just be a straight line that has an infinite ending to both ends.

-If we Go to insert tab and in the illustrations section we will find an option for space,
+If we go to the “Insert” tab and in the “Illustrations” section, we will find an option for “Shapes.”

-If we click on shapes, it gives us a variety of shapes to choose from.
-One of the variety is the line.
+If we click on “Shapes,” it gives us a variety of shapes to choose from.
+One of the varieties is the “Lines.”

-Now in the option of the line itself, we have various types of line options to choose like,
+Now, in the line option, we have various types of line options to choose from:

 - Double Arrow